Contact information for your specific course section instructor will be in Canvas.

 Links to course assignment schedules

-For spring 2018, these are the different schedule versions available:
+For spring 2022, these are the different schedule versions available.

-For summer 2017, these are the different schedule versions available:
+For summer 2021, these are the different schedule versions available.

 Each week of your schedule will list the course units and assignments that you are required to complete that week.
 Each course unit will list what you are required to read and submit for that unit.
 Each unit will also usually have some extra material that you may look at and some possible extra credit work that you can complete.
 Please make sure that you check out all the linked information for each course unit.